oliviacpu/Glitch-Community/FAQ.md

 ### How does caching work within the community app?

-Our logic around caching can generally be found in 1 of 2 places: webpack.config.js and server/routes.js
+Our logic around caching can generally be found in 1 of 2 places: `webpack.config.js` and `server/routes.js`.
+But as a summary:

-Our HTML TLDR:
+Our HTML:
-When we render our views/index.ejs file as html and server it, we set it to have a maxAge of 1 second which is set in server/routes.js, so we're not trying to cache it.
-However we also use express, which [by default sets weak etags](http://expressjs.com/en/api.html#etag.options.table) which we are using.
-This means that the file will return a 304 until it's modified.
+- the html document we render from our views/index.ejs file has maxAge of 1 second, so it shouldn't really cache.
+- However we also use express to render this file, which [by default sets weak etags](http://expressjs.com/en/api.html#etag.options.table).
+This means that the server will compare the file with what the client last saw and if it's the same will return a 304.

-Our Bundles TLDR:
+Our Javascript:
 - we split our javascript into chunked bundles with webpack and we cache those files for up to a week.
 - when code is updated, we generate a new "chunkhash" which changes busts our cache, so that our html file is seen as modified, and it will ping for a new javascript file.
 - we do this to improve the download speed of our js files so that our users don't have to redownload things like React or our npm modules everytime there's a new build of our app.